korovinegor/Digit-recognition/README.md

-This repository contains Python programs for digit recognition.
-Neural network was trained on MNIST database of handwritten digits.
+This repository contains files with Python programs for digit recognition using convolutional and fully connected neural networks.
+The Tensorflow was used for building the NNs.
+Networks were trained on the MNIST database of handwritten digits.

 Contents:
 * ConvolutionalNN.py: convolutional neural network,